 Table B1 illustrates the effect of reservation wages on each outcome.
 Panel A shows estimates for the UK.
 Column 1 regresses an indicator of re-employment in the past year on the reservation wage recorded at the beginning of the year and a set of year and region dummies.
 The impact of the reservation wage is virtually zero, but this estimate is likely to be upward biased due to omitted controls for worker ability, as more able workers have both higher reservation wages and are more likely to find employment.
 Column 2 controls for individual covariates and the national unemployment rate and shows that, conditional on these, workers with higher reservation wages tend to experience significantly longer unemployment spells.
-Column 3 shows that this result is robust to the introduction of individual fixed-effects.
+Column 3 shows that the point estimate is robust to the introduction of individual fixed-effects, but it becomes less precise.

 Columns 4-6 show the impact of reservation wages on wages for those who find jobs.
 In column 4, which does not control for individual characteristics, the estimated elasticity of reemployment wages with respect to reservation wages is positive and highly significant, but likely to be upward biased by unobserved individual factors that are associated to both higher reservation wages and higher reemployment wages.
-The elasticity falls by about a quarter in column 5, which controls for individual characteristics, and is further halved in column 6, which includes individual fixed-effects, but remains statistically significant.
+The elasticity falls by about a quarter in column 5, which controls for individual characteristics.
+Similarly as for the probability of finding employment, estimates that include individual fixed-effect in column 6 are imprecise: this specification requires repeated unemployment spells for the same individual, with non-missing wages at the end of each spell, and the resulting sample size is much reduced.
 Results for Germany are presented in Panel B, and they are in line with the UK results.
 The conclusion from this analysis is that the reservation wage data, though undoubtedly noisy, embody meaningful information about job search behaviour, and there is no particular reason to think that their cyclicality is systematically under-estimated.